lunchbag/hugo-blog/content/posts/new-beginnings.md

 However, it's not all bad!
 In seeking comfort and support from my friends as well as hearing from strangers on the internet and Lunch Money users who noticed my absence, honestly, it's also the most loved and seen I've ever felt.

+### Why I'm sharing this

 To be clear, I'm not ashamed of my divorce and I am not going to let it define me.
 It is important for me to share my story for other people to understand where I'm coming from and what I've been through.
 I've always believed that sharing our personal journeys and struggles brings us closer together and strengthens the shared human experience amidst everything else that's going on in the world today.
 No one should have to go through the tough times alone.

 None of what happened to me was under my control nor was it solely my fault, but it is on me how I choose to react and heal from it.
 I firmly believe in learning and growing from all of life's experiences and I am always going to choose to be a better person for it and continue to make a positive impact where I can, despite the ways I've been knocked down.
 This is my modus operandi going forward.

 # So, what's next?

 One of the hardest parts about divorce is that 100% of future plans you made or envisioned for yourself and your (future) family all goes out the window.
 Suddenly, my life is an empty and open field.
-Exciting, sure, maybe eventually when I'm in a different headspace.
-Terrifying, definitely.
-It's got me asking fundamental questions, like, what do I want out of my time on this Earth?
+Exciting?
+Sure, maybe eventually when I'm in a different headspace.
+Terrifying?
+Definitely.
+It's got me asking fundamental and mind-bending questions, like, what do I want out of my time on this Earth?
 What should my purpose be?
 What parts of my previous life served me well and do I want to carry forward into my new life? _What the hell do I do now?!_

 Most people have at least an anchor.
 A job that keeps them in a certain place.
 Family that keeps them within a radius.
 Property or a lease in a particular city.
 Pets with environmental needs.